Symptoms Of A Bad Fuel Regulator

 Like gasoline in the vacuum tube, a faulty fuel regulator may be the culprit if fuel drips out of your tailpipe.
 The fuel regular has several seals, which can leak when worn or damaged.

-If a fuel leak is present, it means your engine will not get enough, which will display as the engine having reduced performance.
+If a fuel leak is present, it means your engine will not get adequate fuel, which will manifest as the engine having reduced performance.

 How Much Does It Cost To Replace A Fuel Pressure Regulator?